 Institutional BioSafety Committee

 Bates College is committed to insuring the safety of students, faculty and staff as they conduct or oversee research endeavors.
 Years ago, the college created the Biosafety Committee to comply with federal guidelines on review of research protocols.
-Members of the Biosafety Committee are David Cummiskey, Aimee Eldridge (Bowdoin, community member), Dr. Jenae Limoges (CMMC, community member), Paula Schlax (chair), Jessica Smith, Joseph Tomaras, and Larissa Williams.
+Members of the Biosafety Committee are Theresa Bishop, Jason Castro, David Cummiskey, Aimee Eldridge (Bowdoin, community member), Dr. Jenae Limoges (CMMC, community member), Karen Palin, Jessica Smith (chair), and Larissa Williams.

 Biosafety level 2 organisms or cells or tissues, (including most human, non-human primate, or other mammalian cells) at Bates College requires approval of the Institutional Biosafety Committee.
 Work with Biosafety Level 3 or 4 organisms is not permitted on campus.
 If you are uncertain about the classification of the organisms you are working with, please check the following database: